sobraljvss/calculator-program/README.md

 - The background gradient colors change with reload.

-- The upper "deg" is a button that switchs between degrees and radians.
+- The upper left "deg" is a button that switchs between degrees and radians.

-- It's possible to focus on screen and write on it or use keyboard buttons instead of the calculator 's buttons.
+- It's possible to focus on calculator's screen and write on it or use keyboard buttons instead of the calculator 's buttons.

-- The fixed buttons are clear (C or Delete), backspace (BS or Backspace), point (.) and equals (= or Enter).
+- The fixed buttons are: clear (C or Delete), backspace (BS or Backspace), point (.) and equals (= or Enter).

 - The keyboard's first panel brings numbers and the most used operators: plus, minus, times and divide.

-- The keyboard's second panel brings square, pow, square root, cubic root, common logarithm, natural logarithm, euler number, imaginary number, sine, cossine, tangent, pi, absolute, round, factorial and percentage.
+- The keyboard's second panel brings square power, power, square root, cubic root, common logarithm, natural logarithm, euler number, imaginary number, sine, cossine, tangent, pi, absolute, round, factorial and percentage buttons.

 ## Contributing